HarrisonAllen/pebble-watchface-generator/README.md

     - [x] Figure out how appinfo is baked into binary and update there, too
 - [x] Generate full .pbw
     - [ ] ... without writing to disk
+- [x] Read png, fonts from base64 instead of file
-- [ ] Match with final template watchface, web designer (update binary file, etc.)
+- [ ] Match with final template watchface, web designer
 - [ ] And more...

 ### Watchface